 - 2 x 3

 And there are two crop orientation options:

-As before, you can use the keyboard shortcut to cycle between the two, hold down shift and click O on the keyboard.
+As before, you can use the keyboard shortcut to cycle between the different overlays, by holding down shift and clicking O on the keyboard.

 How do I copy a crop in Lightroom?

-I’m always looking for faster ways of editing in Lightroom to speed up my post production workflow.
+I’m always looking for faster ways of editing in Lightroom Classic to speed up my post production workflow.
 Syncing adjustments is key to this.